gauxs/sysd/hld/concepts.md

 ## Scalability
 ### Describing load on a system
 **Load** on a system can be described via *load paramenters*.
 The best choice of parameters depends on the architecture of the system.
 Example: requests/second of a web server, ratio of reads to writes in a database, number of simultaneous users in a chat room.
+For Twitter, the distribution of followers per user (possibly weighted by how often those users tweet) is a key load parameter for discussing scalability, since it determines the fan-out load.

 ### Describing performance of a system